blackferncreations/germankeycut/README.md

 ## GermanKeyCut

-GermanKeyCut is the name used for the public interface and structural positioning system documented here.
+GermanKeyCut is the public-facing name and website operated by **Black Fern Creations LLC**.

 Canonical public interface:

 [germankeycut.com](https://germankeycut.com/)

-Operator:

-**Black Fern Creations LLC**
+This repository documents the structural positioning model referenced through that interface.

 GermanKeyCut is not a separate legal entity.

+Client services described through GermanKeyCut are provided by **Black Fern Creations LLC**.

 ## Black Fern Creations LLC

 Black Fern Creations LLC operates GermanKeyCut.

-It is the legal and contracting entity through which client engagements and implementation work are conducted.
+It is the legal and contracting entity through which client services described through GermanKeyCut are provided.

 The relationship is therefore:

 **GermanKeyCut**
-public interface and structural system
+public-facing name, website and commercial interface

+**This repository**
+explicit structural reference

 **Black Fern Creations LLC**
-operator, contracting entity and executing company
+operator, legal entity, contracting entity and service provider

 ---